by Zach Kincaid

 “You never get it out, even when you’re free.”

 Jesus cautiously stands up.
-He slowly bounces on his toes as if he were a boxer ready to take the ring.
+He slowly bounces on his toes as if he were a boxer preparing to take the ring.
 “I’m ready.”

 God leans into the stone and whispers.
 After some moments he looks back at Jesus.